ProfBeetle/VoxelBuffer/README.md

 # VoxelBuffer
-With the VoxelBuffer you can set voxels anywhere without having to worry about Region bounds or 4x4 alignment.
+With the VoxelBuffer you can set Smooth Terrain voxels anywhere without having to worry about Region bounds or 4x4 alignment.
 You can set thousands of them (up to the limits of your computer) then commit them all at once to your Terrain in one call.

 It works by internally dividing world space up into regions and tracking changes within those regions in